NI5I/Radioddity-GD-88-Codeplug/README.md

-# Radioddity-GD-88-Mississippi-Codeplug
+# Radioddity GD-88 Codeplug
- George County Mississippi Codeplug for Radioddity GD-88
+ Here is a codeplug for Mississippi Hams courtesy of George County ARES Team.

 ## Introduction
 This codeplug was developed for a fellow member of the George County ARES team.
 I will be adding to this codeplug during the coming weeks as I now have purchased one of these radios.